Karu Hakuru: Production

-On 15 February 2019, Baiskoafu announced the first Maldivian sitcome, titled Karu Hakuru.
+On 15 February 2019, Baiskoafu announced the first Maldivian sitcom, titled Karu Hakuru.
 An interactive campaign was initiated by Okeyz Inc and Baiskoafu with several taglines for generating a marketing exposure to the series.
 In March 2019, the star cast including Raufath Sadiq, Lamha Latheef, Hussain Nazim, Ali Azim and Aisha Ali was revealed.

 Soundtrack

 Release and response

 The series was premiered on 12 March 2019 by Musthafa Hussain, in an event which aired the first episode of the series.
 A new episode of the series was released for streaming at 2100 of every Tuesday.
 The pilot episode "Keyo" was viewed by more than 3,000 users at the time of release.

 The series opened to mostly positive reviews from critics where specific praise was attributed to Lamha Latheef's performance.
 Aishath Maaha from Dho called Latheef to be "outstanding" from the cast with her "natural and authetic" performance.
 Maaha opined that Raufath Sadiq as a newcomer "shines" in the comedy role along with Ali Azim, though Hussain Nazim and Aishath need to improve their dialogue delivery".